hemeac/kiwiTechTree/README.md

 * Added around 72 new tech nodes.
 This increases the cost to unlock early tech tiers substantially, but KTT lowers the early cost of research nodes in most cases so it balances to a 40% premium in required science over the long-run.

 ## Kerbalism 3.11 Compliant
-I started off KTT without plans for Kerbalism, but this changed as I was developing the mod.
 I have added support to a fair number of the mods that I support within KTT and believe that the Kerbalism experience will be enhanced when using KTT.
 However, the tree does not require it to fully enjoy the tech tree.
 I intend to add USI/MKS support in an upcoming update as a Kerbalism alternative.
 * Balances the Kerbalism parts to correspond to general KTT placements
 * Generally leaves the upgrades as is, the exception being pressure control upgrade which is a bit later in the tech tree corresponding to the later availability of command pods.
 To that end, I have removed the unpressurized state of the Mk1 Command Pod.
 * Added custom hard drive values to probes and command pods of supported mods.